-Please refer to note 6(u)(ii) for the interest rate risk exposure of financial liabilities.
-The following sensitivity analysis is based on the risk exposure to floating-interest-rate on the reporting date.
-The sensitivity analysis assumes the liabilities recorded at the reporting date had been outstanding for the entire period.
+Please refer to the note on liquidity risk management for details on interest rate exposure of the Company's financial liabilities.
+The following sensitivity analysis is based on the risk exposure to non-derivative financial instruments on the reporting date.
+The sensitivity analysis assumes the liabilities carrying floating interest rates recorded at the reporting date had been outstanding for the entire period.
 The change in interest rate reported to the key management in the Company is based on 100 basis points (1%), which is consistent with the assessment made by the key management in respect of the possible change in interest rate.

-If interest rates had been 100 basis points (1%) higher/lower, with all other variables held constant, pre-tax income for the year ended December 31, 2022 would have been \$1,000, lower/higher, which mainly resulted from the borrowings with floating interest rates.
+If interest rates had been 100 basis points (1%) higher/lower, with all other variables held constant, pre-tax income for the year ended December 31, 2023 and 2022 would have been \$500 and \$1,000, respectively, lower/higher, which mainly resulted from the borrowings with floating interest rates.

-(v) Capital management
+(w) Capital management